NotHunter101/ExtraRolesAmongUs/README.md

 ## Show Joker
 *Default: false*<br/>
-If this setting is enabled, The Jokers's name will be lit up grey for everyone.
+If this setting is enabled, The Jokers' name will be lit up grey for everyone.
 If it isn't, it will only be lit for themselves.

 ## Officer Kill Behaviour
 *Default: Impostor*<br/>